Society

 given society.
 History of political thought can

-be traced back to early antiquity, with seminal works such as Plato's Republic, Aristotle's Politics and
+be traced back to early antiquity, with seminal works such as Plato's Republic, Aristotle

 Kinds of dictatorship